 - How much longer will patent litigation hinder the U.S. market?

 In countries without biosimilar guidelines, interaction with regulators can be challenging.
 It is advisable to approach agencies proactively for scientific advice to avoid potential questions and delays in clinical trial approval.
 In most cases, reviewers need to be guided through the FDA, EMA and PMDA (Japan) guidelines.
-This is important in order to receive agency validation of the development program, discuss issues, identify gaps in the submission package, review the protein characterization steps conducted, agree on the source of the reference product and familiarize the assessors with the biosimilar product before submitting clinical trial applications.

 “Novel Drug delivery System (NDDS)” refers to the formulations, systems and technologies for transporting a pharmaceutical compound in the body as it is needed to safely achieve its desired therapeutic effects.
 Drug delivery systems (DDS), are based on approaches that are interdisciplinary and that combine pharmaceutics, bio conjugate chemistry, and molecular biology.